Thinking of solo travel but not sure where to start? START HERE!

 Here are some of the symptoms that signal heatstroke:

 The absolute first thing to do is get emergency medical care.
 If you have a cell phone, call an ambulance or the emergency assistance number and let them know where the emergency is taking place.
 Time is of the essence.
 In the meantime, the heatstroke victim urgently needs to cool down.
-Get him or her into a tub of cool (not cold - the thermal shock could be deadly) water, wrap them in a wet sheet - do whatever you have to to bring their temperature down while waiting for a doctor.
+Get him or her into a tub of cool (not cold – the thermal shock could be deadly) water, wrap them in a wet sheet – do whatever you have to bring their temperature down while waiting for a doctor.